 Starting Fresh: 5 Detox Traditions From Around the World

-Happy New Year!
-Here at The Mash-Up Americans, we love a new beginning.
+Here at The Mash-Up Americans, we love a new beginning, whether that takes shape as the start of a new year a new moon.
 And what better way to start fresh than to draw from tradition?
 Here are five ways people around the world clarify mind, body and soul.
 We plan to partake in each.
 Enjoy.

 1. Ayurvedic Treatments